John0915aaa/SOME-Evaluation-Autonomous-Driving-s-Intelligence/README.md

 This repository provides a lightweight reproduction package for an autonomous vehicle intelligence evaluation workflow.
 It includes example interaction indexes, a prepared training table, and a lightweight Waymo/trajdata cache, so users can run the main workflow locally without downloading the full Waymo or InterHub dataset.

+This repository uses **705 Waymo interaction samples** to enable fast reproduction of the complete evaluation workflow.
+For access to the full dataset, please visit https://github.com/zxc-tju/InterHub to download the complete Waymo dataset, and replace the lightweight index files with `data/waymo_data index_all.csv` and `data/dlmm_interaction_index_all.csv`.

 The project contains three modules:

 1. `1-objective_metrics`: extracts objective metrics from indexed Waymo interaction segments.